phidatahq/phidata/README.md

 ## Quick start

-This guide shows how to run Airflow, Superset, Jupyter and Postgres locally on docker.
+This guide shows how to:
+1. Run Airflow, Superset, Jupyter and Postgres locally on docker.
+2. Run workflows to create a postgres tables.

 To follow along, you need: